jarenunzen/cambodiaicg/Training2026/1f_LandscapeFragmentation.md

 Open the provided "Landcover2024_SumStats_Excel" microsoft excel file and navigate to the 'Fragmentation_2024' spreadsheet.
 This spreadsheet contains a copy of the Landcover2024_SumStats attribute table from the end of Part I (above).

 ### Step 2
-The blank column below 'FI' is used to calculate the... **Calculate the Fragmentation Index** based on the multiplication of the PatchDensity (PD) and EdgeDensity (ED) columns using the following equation:
+The blank column below 'FI' is used to calculate the **Fragmentation Index** based on the multiplication of the PatchDensity (PD, (patch count / total area in hectares)) and EdgeDensity (ED, (edge length in meters / total area in hectares)) columns using the following equation:
 > = PD * ED

-Drag this cell downwards to fill the remaining four cells with a FI value.
+Drag this cell downwards to fill the remaining cells (land cover classes) with a FI value.

 >[!NOTE]
 > The Fragmentation Index results for each class will be comparable across classes, and comparable across years as we will keep the units consistent throughout the calculations.